caribank/yawarana-corpus-cldf/README.md

 1. create a virtual environment
 2. download the [corresponding version](https://github.com/fmatter/yawarana-sketch-clld/releases/tag/0.0.1) of the CLLD app
-2. rename the downloaded folder: `mv /path/to/yawarana-sketch-clld-0.0.1 /path/to/yawarana-sketch-clld`
+2. rename the downloaded folder from `yawarana-sketch-clld-0.0.1` to `yawarana-sketch-clld`
 3. enter the folder: `cd /path/to/yawarana-sketch-clld`
 2. install the app: `pip install -e .`
 3. initialize the database: `clld initdb development.ini --cldf /path/to/yawarana-sketch-cldf-0.0.2.draft/cldf/metadata.json`